Creating a Joomla! test site on XAMPP

 When the Properties appear select the Security tab.

-In this example I have selected Everyone but it could be restricted to Admin users.
+In this example 'Everyone' is selected but it could be restricted to Admin users.

-The Permissions show that at present the file only has read access.
-So click on the button edit Button.
+The Permissions show that at present the file only has Read access.
+So click on the Button.

-Next Click on Full Control, which will set all permissions as shown.
-Finally click OK.
+Next Click on Full Control, which will set all the permissions as shown.

 For more information on Windows security there are many articles on the web such as